fieldtrip/website/tutorial/human_ecog.md

 CRITICAL STEP To correctly fuse the MRI and CT scans at a later step, accuracy in demarcating the right hemisphere landmark in the following step is important for avoiding an otherwise hard to detect flip of the scan's left and right orientation.

 **4**) Align the anatomical MRI to the ACPC coordinate system, a preferred convention for the FreeSurfer operation optionally used in a later step.
 In this coordinate system, the origin (coordinate [0,0,0]) is at the anterior commissure (AC), the Y-axis runs along the line between the anterior and posterior commissure (PC), and the Z-axis lies in the midline dividing the two cerebral hemispheres.
-Specify the anterior and posterior commissure, an interhemispheric location along the midline at the top of the brain, and a location in the brain’s right hemisphere.
+Specify the anterior and posterior commissure, an interhemispheric location along the midline at the top of the brain, and a location in the brain's right hemisphere.
 If the scan was found to have a left-to-right orientation in the previous step, the right hemisphere is identified as the hemisphere having larger values along the left-right axis.
 Vice versa, in a right-to-left system, the right hemisphere has smaller values along that axis than its left counterpart ([Supplementary Video 2](https://static-content.springer.com/esm/art%3A10.1038%2Fs41596-018-0009-6/MediaObjects/41596_2018_9_MOESM7_ESM.mp4)).

     cfg           = [];
     cfg.method    = 'interactive';